-I heard something, and injected into the conversation that I could tell him what would happen on Saturday.
-With big eyes from the young man and a few others standing within ear shot leaned forward, I went on to say what I knew.
+I heard something and injected it into the conversation that I could tell him what would happen on Saturday.
+With big eyes from the young man and a few others standing within earshot leaned forward, I went on to say what I knew.
 I stated that the way I experience Reshad was first of all feeling a big dose of love.
 Then my heart opens.
 Then I am holding my heart in my hands.
 Then I am asked to give something (sacrifice) in service.
 And finally, somehow, it all turns out fine.
-The young man was astonished, delighted and excited about attending such a seminar with the onlookers mostly shaking their heads in agreement, with no one having any idea what I actually meant including me!
+The young man was astonished, delighted, and excited about attending such a seminar with the onlookers mostly shaking their heads in agreement, with no one having any idea what I actually meant including me!

-We ride the escalator up five floors to the restaurant at the top for a nice meal, some delightful conversation and a good time together.
-After lunch we begin heading down and were soon being serenaded by two people in bright costume at the bottom of the third floor escalator.
-The month long Italian celebration was happening at this store too.
+We ride the escalator up five floors to the restaurant at the top for a nice meal, some delightful conversation, and a good time together.
+After lunch, we begin heading down and were soon being serenaded by two people in bright costumes at the bottom of the third-floor escalator.
+The month-long Italian celebration was happening at this store too.
 Well with all the musical notes going up and the escalator going down, things were beginning to stir.
-Feeling the festive and fun atmosphere I opened to the flow in the moment – and away we went, my friend and I, and small crowd of interested shoppers followed the two singers.
+Feeling the festive and fun atmosphere I opened to the flow at the moment – and away we went, my friend and I, and a small crowd of interested shoppers followed the two singers.

 Not the end of the story, for as the ripples go out from the point where the object impacts the lake, so the sound of our words, carried by the waves of intention, radiate out on the smooth surface of purity and clarity.